Edgeberry/Edgeberry-Device-Hub/README.md

 - **Core Service**
   - The main entry point that serves the web dashboard and handles all HTTP requests.
 Think of it as the "front desk" that coordinates everything behind the scenes.
   - Manages user authentication, system configuration, and provides the REST API that powers the web interface.
+  - Owns the public D-Bus name `io.edgeberry.devicehub.Core` and exposes Core D-Bus interfaces (Whitelist, Certificate, Twin) to internal workers and tools.
+  - Proxies device twin operations to `twin-service` over D-Bus so there is a single public API surface.
+  - Owns device registry/inventory data and exposes the public HTTP endpoints for devices.
+No standalone registry microservice exists.

 - **Provisioning Service**
   - Handles device onboarding and security certificates.
 When a new Edgeberry device wants to join your network, this service validates it and issues the proper credentials.